ArthurLokhov/arch_install/arch_linux_setup_course/arch_install.md

 4. If you need connect to Wi-Fi with name `TP-Link` and password `12345678`

 ## Next...
-Chapter 3: `Install Grub Boot Loader`
+Chapter 3: `Install Grub boot loader`